Pardon the Interruption: Five Good Minutes

 Kornheiser and Wilbon interview a sports figure, writer, or analyst typically for a period of time from three to six minutes.
 The interview itself is actually recorded prior to the rest of the show and then trimmed down for broadcast.
 According to PTIs remote producer, with some exceptions, guests are booked the day of the show as they try to obtain the most relevant news of the day.
-Other times, there are two "Five Good Minutes" segments with two different guests; there are also shows where two related guests appear during one segment, such as Joe Buck and Tim McCarver of Major League Baseball on Fox broadcasts (Another example of this was Al Michaels and Doc Rivers, when they appeared together while covering the 2004 NBA Finals for ABC Sports).
+Other times, there are two "Five Good Minutes" segments with two different guests, there are also shows where two related guests appear during one segment, such as Joe Buck and Tim McCarver of Major League Baseball on Fox broadcasts (Another example of this was Al Michaels and Doc Rivers, when they appeared together while covering the 2004 NBA Finals for ABC Sports).
 There have also been occasions where Kornheiser or Wilbon, while on vacation or in another city to cover an event and not hosting the show, have been the subject of "Five Good Minutes" themselves.

 Guests almost always appear from a separate location, usually the site of an upcoming game or their home city, appearing with the hosts via split screen.
 On a few occasions, the guest has appeared in studio with Kornheiser and Wilbon.
 This may be the case if the guest is an athlete or coach in Washington to play a game that night, such as when Denver Nuggets guard Chauncey Billups appeared on February 6, 2009, prior to a game against the Washington Wizards.
 When this happens, the guest will sit on Wilbon's side of the table, sitting diagonally from Kornheiser.

 On Thursdays during the football season, ESPN analyst Ron Jaworski, a former Philadelphia Eagles quarterback (a.k.a.
 "Jaws" and "the Polish Rifle" - the latter usually rendered in a Howard Cosell-like voice), frequently guested, until his departure from ESPN.
 Before that, Jaworski would come on the show on Mondays to offer analysis of the previous day's games and a prediction for the Monday Night Football game that night.

 On rare occasions, "Five Good Minutes" runs especially long, such as on June 8, 2005, when NFL agent Drew Rosenhaus's interview ran 11 minutes, forcing the cancellation of the following segment (Role Play), on March 23, 2007, when USC basketball coach Tim Floyd's interview ran 9 minutes as he talked about O. J. Mayo, and on October 22, 2009, as reporter Jackie MacMullan discussed the Magic Johnson/Isiah Thomas controversy, forcing the cancellation of the segment Report Card.

-On very rare occasions during the show's four-segment format, two separate games were played in lieu of an interview segment.
+On occasions during the show's three-segment format, a separate game is played in lieu of an interview segment.